broadinstitute/SpliceAI-lookup/README.md

 docker run -p 8080:8080 docker.io/weisburd/pangolin-38:latest
 docker run -p 8080:8080 docker.io/weisburd/pangolin-37:latest
 ```
-These containers are fully self-contained: the reference genome and gene annotations are baked into the image, and **no external PostgreSQL (or any other) database is required**.
-On the hosted service the database is used only for response caching, per-IP rate limiting, and SAI-10k transcript-structure enrichment; a local instance simply runs without it — meaning **local instances are not rate limited** and can be used to process large batches of variants.
-(Without the database the SAI-10k protein-consequence details fall back to the bundled annotations; the core SpliceAI/Pangolin delta scores are unaffected.)

 On startup the container loads the model and prints some TensorFlow / model-loading warnings (e.g. `WARNING:absl:No training configuration found...`); these can be ignored.
-Once it is listening on port 8080, you can query it — for example, if you ran the `spliceai-38` image, open http://localhost:8080/spliceai/?hg=38&variant=chr8-140300616-T-G in your browser.
+Once it is listening on port 8080, you can query it.
+For example, if you started the `spliceai-38` image, you can open http://localhost:8080/spliceai/?hg=38&variant=chr8-140300616-T-G in your browser.
 Each per-genome/per-tool image only answers requests for its own tool and `hg` value.
-Because there is no cache, every query recomputes rather than returning a cached result.

 Optional environment variables (pass with `docker run -e NAME=value ...`):
 - `DISABLE_RATE_LIMIT=1` — explicitly turn off per-IP rate limiting.
 Only relevant if you connect your own database (see below); without a database, rate limiting is already disabled.
 - `DATABASE_ENABLED=1` / `0` — force the database on or off.
 Defaults to on when `DB_PASSWORD` is set and off otherwise.
 - `DB_HOST`, `DB_PORT`, `DB_NAME`, `DB_USER`, `DB_PASSWORD` — connection settings for an optional PostgreSQL database (see below).
-Each defaults to the hosted Cloud SQL value, so you only set the ones you need to override.

-(Older prebuilt images may instead print repeated `ERROR: Unable to connect to SQL database ...` messages at startup.
-These are harmless and can be ignored.)

 ##### Optionally attaching your own PostgreSQL database

-A database is **not** required, but attaching one to a local instance adds response caching, so repeated queries for the same variant return instantly.
+A database is not required, but attaching one to a local instance adds response caching, so repeated queries for the same variant return instantly.
 To attach a local PostgreSQL:

 1. Create an empty database, e.g. `createdb spliceai-lookup-db`.
 2. Point the container at it.
 From a Docker container, the host's PostgreSQL is reachable at `host.docker.internal` (on Docker Desktop for Mac/Windows; on Linux add `--add-host=host.docker.internal:host-gateway`):